aws-samples/amazon-s3-default-encryption-audit/README.md

     * **kms:DescribeKey**

 The IAM policy for the IAM user or role that is running this script needs to have the following minimum Amazon S3 and AWS KMS permissions to retrieve the required information.

-The IAM policy for the IAM user or role that is running this script needs to have the following minimum Amazon S3 and AWS KMS permissions to retrieve the required information.

 ```
 {
   "Version": "2012-10-17",